Measuring Ketosis Using Urine

 What Should Urine Ketone Levels Be for Ketosis?

-When you begin to see a change in urine color or smell then you should check your urine for ketones to confirm that you are actually in ketosis.
+When you begin to see a change in urine color or smell then you should check your urine for ketones and use the ketosis urine color chart to confirm that you are actually in ketosis.

 The results from a urine test for ketones will either come back negative/normal or abnormal/positive.
 “Abnormal” is a relative term because if you are on the ketogenic diet you want ketones to show in your urine.
 A negative test result means the ketone levels are normal for the individual something you don’t want to see if on a keto diet.
 An abnormal result means the test detected ketones in the urine.
 This result falls into three categories or levels: